-Marcos the Spartan, former pentakosiarch (Leader of five hundred) of the army of Alexander.
+Marcos the Spartan, former chiliarch (Leader of one thousand) of the army of Alexander.
 He joined the army as a young lad full of vim and lust for adventure just after the Battle of Gaugamela.

 It was much later, in the camp under the Mountain, that he became known as Lupernikes.